wlynch/cs352/assignment7/README.md

 We tested:

-* Multiple files on a single peer
+* Putting, getting, and removing multiple files on a single peer
-* Multiple files on a single directory
+* Putting, getting, and removing multiple files on a single directory
-* Multiple file types
+* Putting, getting, and removing multiple file types
-* Putting files
-* Removing files
-* Retrieving files
 * Listing files
   * When there were no files available
   * With many files on the network
 * Adding peers
 * Removing peers
-* Retrieving peers
-  * With no peers
+* Listing peers
   * With one peer
   * With many peers

-Limitations
+Limitations/Bugs
 -----------

-* When multiple peers exist, if a `PUT` requests sends a file that should be stored at another peer, the request gets forwarded and a `200 OK` is sent, but the destination peer hangs after reading the headers even though it recognizes that there is more content to be read.
+* When multiple peers exist, if a `PUT` request sends a file that should be stored at another peer, the request gets forwarded and a `200 OK` is sent back to the client.
+However, the destination peer blocks after reading the headers even though the peer recognizes that there is more content to be read.
+Otherwise, all other P2P logic is in place and functions correctly.